ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/README.md

 ## Modelling: Linear Regression
 <img src="README.assets/Screenshot 2020-09-17 at 09.16.01.png" style="width: 800px;">
-After conducting EDA on the dataset, it was clear that the shifted linear regression (LR) won’t be a good fit, there is high daily volatility in the stock.
+After conducting EDA on the dataset, it was clear that the shifted linear regression (LR) wouldn't be a good fit, as there is high daily volatility in the stock.
 The results of LR confirmed this, the model performs poorly.
-The LR score 0.0022320055663610505 is lower than baseline score 0.028240040342914774, from a statistical point of view, it’s clearly a very bad model.
-Nonetheless, because of the projects narrative it’s more central to explore the economical aspect.
+The LR score 0.0022320055663610505 is lower than baseline score 0.028240040342914774, and from a statistical point of view, it’s clearly a very bad model.
+Nonetheless, because of the projects narrative, it’s more central to explore the economical aspect.

 ## Backtesting & Devising a Trading Strategy
-To explore the economic perspective, I ‘backtested’, this is a key component to the development of an effective trading strategy.
-It is accomplished by reconstructing, with historical data, trades that would have occurred in the past using rules defined by the derived strategy.
+To explore the economic perspective, I ‘backtested’ this is a key component to the development of an effective trading strategy.
+Fundamentally, 'Backtesting' assesses the viability of a trading strategy by observing how it would play out using historical data.
+If backtesting works, traders and analysts may have the confidence to employ the trading strategy going forward.

 - Trading Strategy: A trading strategy is the method of buying and selling in markets that is based on predefined rules used to make trading decisions.

-- Backtesting assesses the viability of a trading strategy by discovering how it would play out using historical data.
-If backtesting works, traders and analysts may have the confidence to employ it going forward.
+- A 'Backtest' that yields positive results assures traders that the trading strategy is fundamentally sound and is likely to yield profits when implemented in reality.

 ### Evaluate the Accumulated Returns | Profit & Loss Vector